 This course teaches students how to identify local plants and plant families according to their morphology and phylogenetic relationships.
 Prerequisite: BIOL 212N.
-Crosslisted with ENSC 317 Field Botany
+Cross-listed: ENSC 317

 BIOL 318 Plant Physiology

 This course will focus on the physiology of plants.
 Topics will include the structure and function of plants, plant genetics, growth and development, water transport, mineral nutrition, photosynthesis, an plant metabolism.
 The laboratory will reinforce the concepts in lab and include a project on plant transformation and tissue culture techniques.
 Prerequisites: BIOL 212N, CHEM 211N.